zaufi/kate-cpp-helper-plugin/README.md

 --------

 * code auto completion using [clang](http://clang.llvm.org)
-* filexible cleanup rules to beutify completion results
+* flexible cleanup rules to beautify completion results
 * code indexing and navigation (no need to use `ctags` plugin anymore)
 * flexible search facility allowing to execute various queries using multiple indices
 * preprocessor directives auto completion w/ automatic substitution
 * `#include` headers auto completion
 * highlight `#include` lines if header not found in configured locations or found in multiple times
 * `Edit->Copy #include to Clipboard` to add `#include <current-file.h>` to a clipboard
-* `File->Open Header/Implementation` a replacement for official _Open Header_ plugin with few enhancments
+* `File->Open Header/Implementation` a replacement for official _Open Header_ plugin with few enhancements
 * explore and navigate over included files
 * monitor configured directories for header files